Askannz/askannz.github.io/_posts/2021-01-07-python-module-subfolder.md

 ## The __main__ guard

 In both the examples above, our target script is also itself a module, and therefore it's possible to import stuff from it.
-However, when a module is imported, everything in its global scope is executed, which can have unintende consequences.
+However, when a module is imported, everything in its global scope is executed, which can have unintended consequences.
 In other words, if your `script.py` looks like this:

 ```python
 def my_other_function():